If you have team members employed through Remote in Belarus and need urgent assistance, please contact your Remote representative.

 To terminate an employee in Sweden, the employer must provide the employee with a clear reason for the termination and sufficient notice.
 Employment contracts typically cover what is and is not a valid reason for termination.

 Notice periods in Sweden depend on the specifics of the employment contract.
-Notice periods usually begin at one month and go up to six months for the most tenured employees.
+The standard notice period in Sweden is three months.
 In certain circumstances, employees may be terminated without notice.

 Sweden does not have a law requiring employers to provide severance pay to terminated employees.
 However, employment contracts and collective agreements may have their own requirements.